wishpond-dev/HigriseCRM-Client/README.md

 *Account

-All methods in this gem use **XML** formatting to send the request, however Gyoku "(https://github.com/savonrb/gyoku)" is used to transform the hash data to xml before the request is sent.
+All methods in this gem use **XML** formatting to send the request, however Gyoku "(https://github.com/savonrb/gyoku)" is used to transform the hash data to XML before the request is sent.
 To read on the Highrise API please visit (https://github.com/basecamp/highrise-api)

 ## Installation